Characterization of Erd\"os matrices by their zero entries: Introduction

-Given that there can be up to $2(n!)^2$ elements in an equivalence class and the upper bound from \Cref{remark-count}, a reasonable estimate for the count of equivalence classes of Erd\"os matrices is $\frac{2^{n^2}}{2(n!)^2}$.
-This visibly follows in \cref{tab-count}.
-The integer sequence \cite{oeisA326342} of the number of $n\times n$ binary matrices with total support (which are binary matrices that are skeletons of some bistochastic matrix) or more relevant here \cite{oeisA326343}: the same number up to equivalence by permutations of rows and columns, gives us an upper bound on the number of equivalence classes of Erd\"os matrices.
+The sequence of the number of $n\times n$ binary matrices with total support is available in \cite{oeisA326342} .
+More relevant here is \cite{oeisA326343} which lists the number of equivalence classes of such matrices up to the permutation of rows and columns.
+This refinement gives us an upper bound on the number of equivalence classes of \erdos{} matrices.
+Our work can currently extend those integer sequences, as well as the \erdos{} matrix count sequence \cite{oeisA381896} by the terms 791 and 46185 for $n=5, 6$.